Am11n/hirepath/app/README.md

 To change the video:
 - Place your file at `app/public/videos/hero.mp4` (or update the `src` in `Home.tsx`).

+### Dashboard
+- KPI Cards with blue-colored SVG icons for better visual appeal.
+- Interactive charts with tooltips and benchmark lines.
+- Insights panels with color-coded status indicators.
+- Recent activity feed with blue-colored icons.

 ### Challenges Grid
 - Three example cards with image placeholders and participant counts.